 Patents and Trademarks

 Our intellectual property attorneys have helped numerous clients in the health care space in all facets of counseling, protection and enforcement of their intellectual property rights.
-Our attorneys have expertise in determining not only the protectability of a variety of patents and trademarks used by and in connection with health care companies but have also assisted clients in enforcing the trademarks and patents that are already owned by the clients to ensure the integrity and value of the same.
-In addition, our attorneys have practical experience in working with health care and medical companies on a regular basis and have years of experience in advising such companies on their intellectual property matters.
+Our attorneys have expertise in determining not only the protectability of a variety of patents and trademarks used by and in connection with health care companies but have also assisted clients in enforcing the trademarks and patents that are already owned by the clients to ensure their integrity and value.
+In addition, our attorneys have practical experience working with health care and medical companies on a regular basis and have years of experience in advising such companies on their intellectual property matters.

 The tax consequences of health care transactions are an important part of business decision-making.
-Our experienced tax lawyers understand the tax implications of various business arrangements.
-We understand the challenges unique to nonprofit entities and carefully structure arrangements to preserve nonprofit status.
-We also represent forprofit companies and advise on the tax implications of many types of transactions for business entities, owners, partners, members, and shareholders.
+Our experienced tax lawyers understand the tax implications of a wide range of business arrangements.
+We understand the challenges unique to nonprofit entities and carefully structure agreements and business relationships to preserve nonprofit status.
+We also represent for-profit companies and advise on the tax implications of many types of transactions for business entities, owners, partners, members, and shareholders.